 While Microsoft has retired operating systems in the past, the impact has never been on the scale of Windows 7.
 It’s estimated that around 45% of all Windows PCs worldwide are running the Windows 7 operating system.

 While the majority are consumer devices, many businesses still have at least one computer using Windows 7, while organisations such as the NHS still use a large number of them.
-The end of support for Windows 7 could therefore prove very problematic.
+The end of support for Windows 7 could therefore prove very problematic if organisations are yet to migrate to a new Microsoft solution.

 Significant security risk